MicrosoftDocs/azure-docs/articles/cosmos-db/nosql/change-feed-processor.md

 ## Advanced lease configuration

-There are three key configurations that can affect the change feed processor behavior, in all cases, they will affect the [request unit consumption on the lease container](#change-feed-and-provisioned-throughput).
+There are three key configurations that can affect the change feed processor behavior, in all cases, they'll affect the [request unit consumption on the lease container](#change-feed-and-provisioned-throughput).
 These configurations can be changed during the creation of the change feed processor but should be used carefully:

 1. Lease Acquire: By default every 17 seconds.
 A host will periodically check the state of the lease store and consider acquiring leases as part of the [dynamic scaling](#dynamic-scaling) process.
 This process is done by executing a Query on the lease container.
-Reducing this value will make re-balancing and acquiring leases faster but increase [request unit consumption on the lease container](#change-feed-and-provisioned-throughput).
+Reducing this value makes rebalancing and acquiring leases faster but increase [request unit consumption on the lease container](#change-feed-and-provisioned-throughput).
 1. Lease Expiration: By default 60 seconds.
-Defines the maximum amount of time that a lease can exist without any renewal activity before it is acquired by another host.
-If a host crashes, the leases it owned will be picked up by other hosts after this period of time plus the configured renewal interval.
+Defines the maximum amount of time that a lease can exist without any renewal activity before it's acquired by another host.
+When a host crashes, the leases it owned will be picked up by other hosts after this period of time plus the configured renewal interval.
 Reducing this value will make recovering after a host crash faster, but the expiration value should never be lower than the renewal interval.
 1. 1.
 Lease Renewal: By default every 13 seconds.
 A host owning a lease will periodically renew it even if there are no new changes to consume.
 This process is done by executing a Replace on the lease.
-Reducing this value will lower the time required to detect leases lost by host crashing but increase [request unit consumption on the lease container](#change-feed-and-provisioned-throughput).
+Reducing this value lowers the time required to detect leases lost by host crashing but increase [request unit consumption on the lease container](#change-feed-and-provisioned-throughput).

 ## Where to host the change feed processor